FredrikBorgstrom/arb_translator/README.md

  language_codes | (optional) comma separated language codes in which translation has to be done  , by-default it is set to en,zh Eg. is ```--language_codes ml,kn,pa,en``` output_file_name | (optional) output _file_name is the initial name to be concatenated with the language codes.
 Eg. ```--output_file_name wow``` then this will save the translated files as ```wow_{language_code}.arb```, Suppose the langauge code is ml,hi then the files created will be wow_ml.arb and wow_zh.arb append_lang_code | (optional) whether to append language code to output filenames.
 Defaults to true.
-Set to false to keep original filenames.
+Set to false to keep original filenames. copy_source_to_output | (optional) whether to copy the source directory to the output directory.
+Defaults to false.
+When set to true, the source directory structure will be copied to the output directory before creating translations.

 ### Translating a Single File